 - Documentation of attendance is taken at all workshops to provide if necessary, evidence of your participation.

-Semester Schedule — Click here to download the Spring 2018 College Life Skills Workshop Series.
+Semester Schedule — Click here to download the Fall 2018 College Life Skills Workshop Series.

 - Timely and intentional reality based learning.
 Our goal is for you to be able to apply what you learn throughout your college experience